ACINQ/eclair/docs/Configure.md

 ```

 We do not recommend changing these values unless you really know what you're doing.
-However, If you have a trust relationship with some specific peers, and you know they will never try to cheat you, you can increase the tolerance specifically for those peers.
+However, if you have a trust relationship with some specific peers, and you know they will never try to cheat you, you can increase the tolerance specifically for those peers.
 On the other hand, if you have channels with peers you suspect may try to attack you, you can decrease the tolerance specifically for those peers.

 ```conf